wp-plugins/simple-user-admin/readme.txt

 The plugin also makes use of the __() function to allow for easy translation.

 Many thanks to Joost from http://yoast.com/ for fixing the plugin to work with MultiSite.
+Also thanks to Adam Dunson of http://www.cloudspace.com for lots of development work.

 == Installation ==